digitalcredentials/dcc-website/our-work.md

 And DCC works with 1EdTech on Open Badges and the Comprehensive Learner Record.

 ### Ecosystem Map
-Through the convening of stakeholders representing higher education, workforce boards, human resources platforms, advocacy groups and think tanks, the DCC, along with the strategic communications support of [NationSwell](https://nationswell.com/), is collaborating on mapping the Learning and Employment Record (LER) Ecosystem.
-This collaboration will produce a digital tool mapping the LER lifecycle and the workstreams and interactions between key stakeholders, including the value proposition for learners, administrators, and employers.
+Through the convening of stakeholders representing higher education, workforce boards, human resources platforms, advocacy groups and think tanks, the DCC collaborated on mapping the Learning and Employment Record (LER) Ecosystem.
+This digital tool describes the LER lifecycle and the workstreams and interactions between key stakeholders, including the value proposition for learners, administrators, and employers.
+[Visit the LER Ecosystem Map](https://lermap.t3networkhub.org/).

 ### Open Source Software
 All of the software developed by DCC for issuing and verifying credentials, its wallet and verifier, and underlying libraries are [open source and available on Github](https://github.com/digitalcredentials/).